engineyard/ey-docs/pages/using-postgresql-9-with-cloud.md

 		pg_restore -d dbname dumpfile

-	**Note:** the dbname should correspond to the database name of your application
+	**Note:** The dbname should correspond to the database name of your application.

 5. Test the application running in the new environment before deleting your original environment.